 It is to be hoped that the student's local church, and perhaps other churches, will be able to offer them financial support.
+Bursaries are available for those in need.

 "Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths" (Proverbs 3:5, 6).